Skip to main content

-The 2025 BMW 7 Series earns a C for fuel cost among luxury Sedans.
-NHTSA has 3 recall campaigns on file, more than the 1.2 average for Sedans.
+The 2025 BMW 7 Series lands in the middle of its segment among luxury Sedans.
+NHTSA has no recall campaigns on file for this vehicle.

 Starting MSRP